spencermountain/compromise/docs/match_syntax.md

 # Matching syntax

-nlp_compromise offers a neat way to lookup/replace words based on their parsed representations, as opposed to just their characters.
+nlp_compromise gives a neat way to lookup/replace words in a text, based on their parsed, interpreted representations- as opposed to just their characters.

-It resembles regex superficially.
+It superficially resembles regex.

-All results are an array of `Terms` objects, which allows you to manipulate individual matches, or operate on them in bulk.
-Transformations to matches apply to the original terms themselves.
+Results are an array of `Terms` objects, which allows you to manipulate individual matches, or operate on them in bulk.
+Transformations to matches apply to the original terms themselves, so you can efficiently inspect, transform, then return your parsed text.

 Both `nlp.sentence()` and `nlp.text` match/replace methods behave the same, except matches are sentence-aware, and they don't occur between sentences - ie. you can't do `"o say can you see ... home of the brave"`.